Vets-Who-Code/Prework/modules/capstone.md

 ## Submission

-When your portfolio is complete and deployed:
+When your portfolio is complete and deployed, apply through the **[application form at vetswhocode.io](https://vetswhocode.io/apply)**.

-**Email:** hello@vetswhocode.io

-**Subject:** Pre-Work Submission: [Your Name]

 **Include:**
 - Your live portfolio URL
 - Your GitHub repository URL
-- Brief note about which features you implemented

 ---

 ## Final Thoughts

 Completing this pre-work represents a significant accomplishment.
-You've put in 40-60 hours of focused learning—more preparation than many programs require.
+You've put in 40-50 hours of focused learning—more preparation than many programs require.

 The Hashflag Stack will be challenging.
 The pace is faster, and the material goes deeper.
 But you've already demonstrated the discipline and capability to handle it.